Ian Sinclair: Party leader

 Doug Anthony announced his resignation as NCP leader in December 1983.
-Sinclair was elected as his replacement on 17 January 1984, defeating Stephen Lusher by an unspecified margin.
+Sinclair was elected as his replacement on 17 January 1984, defeating Stephen Lusher by an unspecified margin (the party did not release the results of leadership ballots).
 In an interview with Australian Playboy in July 1984, Sinclair acknowledged a previous extramarital relationship with socialite Glen-Marie North.
 Copies of the interview were distributed in his electorate during the 1984 election campaign.
 In the lead-up to the election, Sinclair controversially attributed the spread of HIV/AIDS in Australia to the Labor Party's recognition of de facto relationships and normalisation of homosexuality.
 After the deaths of three babies from HIV-contaminated blood transfusions, he stated that "if it wasn't for the promotion of homosexuality as a norm by Labor, I am quite confident that the very tragic and sad passing on of the AIDS disease [...] to those three poor babies would not have occurred.

 In 1985, Sinclair came into conflict with the National Farmers' Federation over his claims that the organisation did not have the support of farmers.
 He also came into conflict with the Liberal Party on a number of occasions.
 He publicly rejected calls for a Liberal–National party merger, citing the incompatibility of the National Party's conservatism and the "small-l liberal" wing of the Liberal Party.
 In March 1986, he accused Liberals of undermining the leadership of John Howard and thereby harming the Coalition's chances of victory.
 He denounced former Liberal prime minister Malcolm Fraser's support of sanctions against apartheid South Africa, accusing him of "prejudice against Southern Africa and the whites there".
 Sinclair proclaimed a "deep abhorrence" of apartheid, but believed the sanctions were too "heavy-handed".
 He supported the re-admission of South Africa to the United Nations, the lifting of the sporting boycott, the re-establishment of an Australian trade commission, and direct flights between Australia and South Africa.

 In addition to his leadership of the National Party, Sinclair continued to be the opposition spokesman on defence.
 In August 1986, he suggested the formation of a Pacific trade bloc at a meeting of the International Democrat Union in Sydney.
 The proposal, also supported by shadow foreign minister Andrew Peacock, was designed to "minimise the harmful policies of major protectionist trading nations" like the U.S. and the European Communities.
 Later in the year, Sinclair questioned the value of ANZUS, stating that Australia should reconsider its commitments to New Zealand as it had become too isolationist.
 He also believed Australia should adopt a more assertive role than provided for in the Dibb Report.
 He opposed trade sanctions on Fiji following the 1987 coups d'état and was accused by foreign minister Bill Hayden of sympathising with the perpetrators.